carlosolarte/java-dist/docs/02-threads/content.md

 ```
 ---
 ### Streams and concurrency
-- Most of the problems of concurrent executions are due to shared resources.
+- Most of the problems of concurrent executions are due to __shared resources__.
-- If objects are immutable, such problems do not exist anymore!
+- If objects are _immutable_, such problems do not exist anymore!
 - Processing streams (in a functional way) in parallel is a neat example of that.

 ---